Detroit Lions Trade Rumors: Who’s on the Block and What Could Be Next?

 New England’s Kyle Dugger is another name popping up in Detroit Lions trade rumors.
 The Patriots have a wealth of defensive backs and could be looking to shake things up, especially if their season goes south.
 Dugger is a hard-hitting safety who could provide Detroit with more physicality in the secondary, something the team sorely needs.
 Plus, at just 27, he still has plenty of productive years ahead of him.

-Lions 109
+lions 109

 What Would the Lions Give Up?